MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-2--RESTful-thinking-for-WordGame-befa.md

 **Goals:**  Understand how to expose your app's behaviors as RESTful actions in a SaaS environment, and how to preserve game state across (stateless) HTTP requests to your app using the appserver's provided abstraction for cookies.

-**What you will do:** Create a Sinatra app that makes use of the HangpersonGame logic developed in the previous part, allowing you to play Hangperson via  a browser.
+**What you will do:** Create a Sinatra app that makes use of the WordGame logic developed in the previous part, allowing you to play the game via  a browser.

 Game State
 ----------